-In some cases, a client may have us migrate their site but not be able to go live in a timely manner.
-When the client is ready to go live with the site on our servers they may need to have the content of the site updated to reflect changes made to the site while it’s been live and hosted elsewhere.
+In some cases, a customer may have us migrate a site, but not be able to go live in a timely manner.
+When the site is ready to go live, the content of the site may need to be updated to reflect changes made while it’s been live and hosted elsewhere.

 If this happens to you, you do have a few options:

 The first option is to migrate the changes yourself manually.
 This can be done in at least three different ways:

 - Use the content export and import features built into WordPress to export content from your prior host and import it here at Kinsta.
 Then, install any necessary new plugins and themes and apply updates or settings to themes, plugins, and the WordPress core.

 - There are many backup and migration plugins that can be used to migrate a WordPress site.
 While we don’t allow backup plugins for ongoing backups on our platform, if there’s a backup or migration plugin you’re familiar and comfortable with, you’re welcome to use it to migrate a fresh copy of your site.

 - Copy changed files to our servers using SFTP or SSH.
 Then, use a fresh dump of the live site database and import it using either phpMyAdmin or SSH.
 This process is described in our article How to Do a WordPress Migration on Your Own.